 Retire in Indialantic, Florida?

-Overview: Pretty, laid back Indialantic is on a barrier island off the southern tip of Florida's Space Coast.
+Overview: Laid back and quiet, Indialantic is on a barrier island off the southern tip of Florida's Space Coast.
 The town's name, as might be guessed, comes from its location between the Indian River Lagoon and the Atlantic Ocean.
 It is connected to the mainland via a causeway.

 Percentage of Population Age 45 or Better: 51%